ruanyf/simple-bash-scripts/README.md

 1. [Archive-and-encrypt.sh](scripts/archive-and-encrypt.sh): archive a path into a file and encrypt the file
 1. [weather.sh](scripts/weather.sh): check the weather in a specified location or using the geolocation of the ip address by default.
 1. [WhereIP.sh](scripts/whereIP.sh): Get location of an IP address.
+1. [purging.sh](scripts/purging.sh): This is a purging script which will allow you to delete number of days old files
 ## System Administration

 1. [DirectorySize.sh](scripts/directorysize.sh): output a specified directory's size